 At SUM Property Management we manage 300+ doors across Tracy, Lathrop, Stockton, Modesto, Manteca, and the broader Central Valley — many of them owned by our own team.
 Our fee model is designed specifically to eliminate every hidden cost on this page:

-• 7% monthly management fee — flat percentage, no vacancy fee, no setup fee, no onboarding charge.
-As low as 4% for landlords with multiple Tracy-area properties.
+• 7% monthly management fee — flat percentage, no setup fee, no onboarding charge.
+Bulk discount available for multiple Tracy-area properties.

 • 50% of one month's rent for tenant placement — all advertising on 30+ platforms (Zillow, Apartments.com, Redfin, Trulia, Zumper) and AI-powered screening through Experian and CIC included.

-• $0 hidden fees — no lease renewal fee, no inspection fee, no maintenance markup, no cancellation fee.
+• $0 hidden fees — no lease renewal fee, no inspection fee, no cancellation fee.

 • Everything in writing.
 Every fee on this page is either disclosed in your contract or doesn't exist for SUM clients.